 - Will day program staff be required to take the training?

-- Will each 35-hour training be offered all at once or in segments over a period or time?
+- Will each 35-hour training be offered all at once or in sessions over a period of time?

 - What are the qualifications for trainers?

 - Who will recruit, select and hire or contract with the trainers?

 - Does the mandated 70-hour training program apply to both owner-operated and staff-operated homes?